 When it comes to managing personal finances, it can often feel overwhelming and anxiety-inducing to even begin getting a grip on all the terms, strategies, and options out there.
 The Internet obviously offers a plethora of information, but it can be nice to have everything gathered in one spot.
 That’s where you might be tempted to reach for an old-fashioned book.
 But just a brief walk down the personal finance section of any bookstore will reveal hundreds of titles.
 As someone with limited time and limited patience, you want to know what book to go for.
 That’s where we come in.
 We’ve looked at some of the most popular personal finance books on the market, and reviewed them to make the decision a bit easier for you.
-First up: The Wealthy Barber by David Chilton.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+First up: The Wealthy Barber by David Chilton.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What The Wealthy Barber is about